 “Our growing understanding of brain development shows that it is at play that young children best develop their working memory, pattern recognition, eye tracking, language, and fine motor skills that they will need when learning to read and write.
 Skipping these pre-literacy skills leaves gaps in the cumulative learning process.
 These gaps can lead to frustration and disengagement, creating the need for much more expensive remedial intervention later on.”

-Academics point to many other cognitive and behavioral skills such as self-regulation and executive function, for example that are developed early on through playing.
+Academics point to many other cognitive and behavioral skills such as self-regulation and executive function, for example, that are developed early on through playing.

-The America’s Skills Challenge: Millennials and the Future shows that on average America’s millennials (those aged 16 – 34) – despite having the highest levels of education of any previous generation – demonstrate weak skills in numeracy, problem solving and literacy compared to their international peers.
+The America’s Skills Challenge: Millennials and the Future shows that on average America’s millennials (those aged 16 – 34) – despite having the highest levels of education of any previous generation – demonstrate weak skills in numeracy, problem-solving and literacy compared to their international peers.

 A 2003 study by Wolfgang et al showed that when children played with LEGO (a form of brick play), they achieved higher marks in mathematics in their middle and high school years.

 And authors Jirout and Newcombe found in 2015 that the more time kids spend playing with spatial toys such as blocks and puzzles, the better they perform on IQ tests of spatial ability which can be defined as the ability to generate, retain, retrieve, and transform well-structured visual images.
-I.e., to imagine or visualise an invention, and then build it.
+I.e., to imagine or visualize an invention, and then build it.

 Playing with LEGO can also influence a child’s career choice later in life.
 Tiffany Tseng, an engineer at MIT Media Lab explained the link between Lego and engineering: “Legos are a good introduction to communicating ideas with physical objects.
 Putting things together and taking them apart got me interested in how things work, and by the time I was an undergraduate, I knew I wanted to be an engineer.”

-A lot has been written about the benefits of playing with bricks, such as developing fine motor skills, problem solving abilities and fostering creativity, but parents are not generally aware of how it affects children’s mental development and develops the skills they’ll need as adults.
+A lot has been written about the benefits of playing with bricks, such as developing fine motor skills, problem-solving abilities and fostering creativity, but parents are not generally aware of how it affects children’s mental development and develops the skills they’ll need as adults.

-By building free play time into their every day, we are creating an environment that optimizes children’s ability to educate themselves through their own playful means, and actively help them develop the tools they need to be happy, successful and well-rounded adults.
+By building free playtime into their every day, we are creating an environment that optimizes children’s ability to educate themselves through their own playful means, and actively help them develop the tools they need to be happy, successful and well-rounded adults.